- Instruction for Letting Property signed by Landlord/Landlady, ID copy and proof of ownership, Building Insurance

 What if my tenant does not pay the rent?

 Most of our tenants are referenced before entering into a tenancy with our landlords.
 In the event a tenant falls into arrears due to a change in circumstance we will advise you immediately and keep you informed of action taken to secure payment.
-We offer our landlords the opportunity to obtain rental guarantee insurance with Rentguard to insure against loss of rent and legal costs, to ensure that they are protected against unforeseen changes in a tenant circumstances such as redundancy.

 How is maintenance arranged?